fojuth/response-exception/README.md

 ## Install notes

-Add `desmart\laravel-layout` as a requirement to composer.json:
+Add `desmart/laravel-layout` as a requirement to composer.json:

 ```json
 {